-If you think you may have a timing belt or water pump issue, or your car is due for preventative service, let our professionals perform our complete inspection.
-Contact us today!
+If you suspect your vehicle may have a timing belt or water pump problem, or are due for preventative service, let our professionals perform our complete inspection.
+Contact us today to set an appointment.

 Is it advisable to replace the water pump when replacing the timing belt?

-Water pump and timing belt involve the same basic labor, so it is usually recommended that they be done together, even if they are not both in need of replacement.
-Because the labor costs are usually more than the part, it is advantageous to take care of everything at once and pay only one labor charge.
+Water pump and timing belt involve the same basic labor.
+It is often recommended that they be done together, even if they are both not in need of immediate replacement.
+Since the labor costs are usually more than the part, it is advantageous to take care of everything at once and incur only one labor charge.

-The service life among water pumps is pretty reliable, so replacement is recommended after a set number of miles or length of time, per your owner’s manual.
-There is usually no warning with a water pump failure, and the result is often a severe overheating problem.
-If the temperature gauge reaches the red zone, it is vital to have the timing belt and water pump serviced immediately.
+The service life among water pumps is pretty consistent, so replacement is advised after a prescribed number of miles or length of time, per your owner’s manual.
+When a water pump fails it is often without warning and results in a severe overheating problem.
+If the vehicles temperature gauge reaches the red zone, it is vital to have the timing belt and water pump serviced immediately.
 If coolant is not pumped through the radiator your engine can quickly become seriously damaged.